2k College Scholarship

 One student, we’ll call him “Joe”, quickly fills out the first half of the application.

-“Joe” becomes “Jumping Joey”, because he is the best high jumper on the track team and that’s what everyone calls him.
+“Joe” becomes “Jumping Joey” because he is the best high jumper on the track team, and that’s what everyone calls him.

-After all, only his mother calls him “Joseph”.
+After all, only his mother calls him “Joseph.”

 He leaves the spot for “middle name” blank because he assumes the scholarship judges don’t care about middle names.

-Next comes address, so he types out “12376 4th st, grand rapids, mi.”
+Next comes the address, so he types out “12376 4th st, grand rapids, mi.”

 He makes a mistake while typing out his zip code, but doesn’t notice it at the time.
 His phone number does not include the area code.